LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Experiments

 We evaluate on continuous‑control D4RL MuJoCo tasks \cite{Fu2020D4RL}.
 Throughout, we standardize states and actions using dataset statistics.
 When we interact with the environment we map actions back to the original scale.
 For each task, we standardize states/actions using dataset means/stds and adopt the D4RL raw return (higher is better).

-We report three metrics. \emph{(i) Return:} mean $\pm$ s.e. over $N_{\mathrm{roll}}$ episodes; \emph{(ii) Realized Type‑I:} under $H_0$ with the deployed sampler, the frequency $\Pr[\ell_{\mathrm{cum}}\ge\hat\tau]$ (target $\alpha$), shown in Figure~\ref{pic:alba}; \emph{(iii) State‑conditional OOD:} a $k$‑NN proxy on $(s,a)$: for each generated pair, take the $k$ nearest in \emph{state} and flag OOD if the action distance exceeds the $q$‑th percentile of in‑dataset radii (defaults $k{=}50$, $q{=}95\%$).
+We report three metrics. \emph{(i) Return:} per seed we evaluate $N_{\mathrm{roll}}$ episodes and compute the mean return, and tables report mean$\pm$std across seeds; \emph{(ii) Realized Type‑I:} under $H_0$ with the deployed sampler, the frequency $\Pr[\ell_{\mathrm{cum}}\ge\hat\tau]$ (target $\alpha$), shown in Figure~\ref{pic:alba}; \emph{(iii) State-conditional OOD:} a $k$-NN proxy flagging actions as OOD if they exceed the $q$-th percentile distance of in-dataset $k$ state-neighbors (default: $k=50$, $q=95\%$).

 Our goal is to isolate the effect of \emph{inference-time guidance} rather than to push absolute SOTA returns.
 Accordingly, we compare a standard $Q$-guided sampler (QG) against our LRT-guided sampler (LRT) and their simple composition (LRT+Q) under the same vanilla training pipeline, on representative D4RL MuJoCo tasks.
 This design controls for training confounders and highlights the \emph{structure} of the sampler: does replacing a heuristic push by a calibrated, level-$\alpha$ gate improve the return--OOD trade-off?
 We therefore report raw return alongside a state-conditional OOD metric and realized Type-I, and interpret results through risk--performance curves and Pareto fronts rather than absolute leaderboards.